-- 2 Business electives should be selected in consultation with a business program advisor.
+- 1 MAT\ E137 or higher. - Business electives should be selected in consultation with a business program advisor.
 Business electives may be chosen from Accounting, Business, Computer Science, alternate Economics course, and Business Office Technology.
-BBG E101 may not be taken as a Business Flective - 3 Students desiring to transfer to a 4-year school should take a 4-credit laboratory science.
+BBG\ E101 may not be taken as a Business Elective.